mcSamuelDataSci/CACommunityBurden/myCCB/technical.md

 -   Life Expectancy

-    -   Life tables for tracts, communities, counties and states are generated from age specific mortality rates, which are the quotient of deaths during a calendar year and exposure , approximated by the population of the same age at the midpoint of the year (July 1).
-Age structured population data for tracts and communities are estimated using data from the American Community Survey, 5-year sample (table B01001; multiple years).
+    -   Life tables for tracts, communities, counties and states are generated from age specific mortality rates, which are the quotient of deaths during a calendar year to the person-years of exposure to mortality hazard, approximated by the population of the same age range at the midpoint of the year (July 1).
+Age structured population data for communities are estimated using aggregation of census tract level data from the American Community Survey, 5-year sample (table B01001; multiple years).
 County and state age population by age are estimated by the Demographic Research Unit, CA Department of Finance.
-Deaths data are based on 100% extracts from the vital statistics reporting system, CA Department of Public Health.
+Deaths by age are based on 100% tabulations obtained from the CA Department of Public Health.

-    -   Life tables are estimated for communities (MSSAs) in counties where at least 95% of deaths could be accurately geocoded to the tract level.
-Mortality and exposure data were combined on the basis of 1-, 3-, and 5-year aggregations.
-Then, life tables were calculated for geographies meeting a minimum of at least 10,000 person-years of exposure.
-Intra-age mortality (nax) was calculated for ages below 5 using factors provided by Preston et al. (2001) and by the midpoint of the age interval for other age groups.
-Estimates, confidence intervals, and standard errors for age specific probabilities of death were calculated using Chiang's method (Chiang 1984) with adjusted final age group (Eayres 2004).
+    -   Life tables were estimated for communities (MSSAs) in counties where at least 95% of deaths could be accurately geocoded to the tract level.
+Mortality and exposure data were combined on the basis of 1-, 3-, or 5-year intervals.
+Life tables with fewer than 700 deaths or 10,000 person-years of exposure were censored.
+Intra-age mortality (~n~a~x~) was calculated for ages below 5 using values from a standard population (California life tables from the US Mortality Database).
+Confidence intervals were calculated from standard errors for age specific probabilities of death using Chiang's method (Chiang 1984) with adjustments to the final age group (Eayres 2004).

-        -   Preston, Samuel H. and P. Heuveline and M. Guillot.
-2001.
-Demography.
-Blackwell, pp. 47-48.

         -   Chiang, C.L.
 1984.
 The Life Table and its Applications.
 Robert E Krieger Publ Co., pp. 153-168.

         -   D. Eayres and E.S.
 Williams.
 Evaluation of methodologies for small area life expectancy estimation.
 Journal of Epidemiology & Community Health 2004.
 58(3):243-249.

-    -   Simulated life tables were explored by bootstrapping life table deaths to produce confidence intervals for life expectancy (Andreev & Shkolnikov 2010), but are not currently shown.
-Andreev, E.M. and V. M. Shkolnikov.
-2010.
-Spreadsheet for calculation of confidence limits for any life table or healthy-life table quantity.
-Max Planck Institute for Demographic Research: MPIDR Technical Report 2010-005; June 2010.
+        -   *United States Mortality Database*.
+University of California, Berkeley (USA).
+Available at usa.mortality.org (data downloaded on 2020-02-27).

 <br><br>